angular/angular/packages/compiler/design/separate_compilation.md

 to the class.

-Once the static fields are added to the metadata, the ivy compiler no longer needs the the information in the decorator.
+Once the static fields are added to the metadata, the ivy compiler no longer needs the information in the decorator.
 When `"enableIvy"` is `true` this information is removed from the `.metadata.json` file.

 ### Recommended options